wger-project/wger/docs/tips_and_tricks.rst

 Upgrading the database
 ``````````````````````

-There are regularly changes and upgrades to the database schema (these may also
+There are regular changes and upgrades to the database schema (these may also
-come from new versions of django or the installed dependencies).
+come from new versions of Django or the installed dependencies).
 If you start
 the development server and see a message that there are unapplied migrations,
 just do ``python manage.py migrate --all``.